asbedb/siteQL/README.md

 [![GitHub issues](https://img.shields.io/github/issues/asbedb/devfolio.svg)](https://github.com/asbedb/siteQL/issues)
 [![GitHub stars](https://img.shields.io/github/stars/asbedb/devfolio.svg)](https://github.com/asbedb/siteQL/stargazers)

 siteQL is my first major undertaking to build a full-stack web application.
-This stack is built to be a modular SQL database/website installer with credentials created and hased for first user login.
-The installer goes through a guided form and finalises with a html install.
+This stack is built to be a modular SQL database/website installer with credentials created and hashed for first user login.
+The installer goes through a guided form and finalises with a database configuration and www root directory.

 ## Table of Contents
 - [Key Features](#key-features)